gayatrikharche/DAN-BPE/README.md

 ```bash
 python main3.py --model DAN
 ```
+You can change vocabulary size in main3.py file.
 Here, dan_dev_accuracy.png and dan_train_accuracy.png are outputs of part 1a.
 While dan_dev_accuracy-random.png and dan_train_accuracy-random.png are outputs of part 1b.